varletjs/api-farmer/README.md

 ### Custom EJS Template

-Create `api-farmer.ejs` in the project root path.
+Create `api-farmer.ejs` in the project root, which will replace the `preset` template.
 The template format can refer to the preset template listed below:

 - [Axle](templates/axle.ejs)